ursbraem/typo3-fluid-atom-snippets/README.md

 The viewhelpers documentation can be found at the [TYPO3 wiki](http://wiki.typo3.org/Fluid "TYPO3 wiki")

+## Maintenance

+🚧🚧🚧I've also switched to vscode & this isn't maintained anymore... 🚧🚧🚧

 ## Usage

 You can use these snippets in all `.html` files.
 Just type the name of the viewhelper e.g. `image` and use atoms autocomplete